socialstack-core/socialstack-tools/README.md

 SocialStack tools are used directly by a running API (unless disabled, which you can do by just omitting your UI/Source directory), so typically in development to use the file watcher you just need to start your API.

+## Dependencies

+Currently socialstack projects require the following:

+* Node.js 8+
+* [.NET Core 2.2 SDK](https://dotnet.microsoft.com/download/dotnet-core/2.2).
+If you're not sure if you already have this installed, you can run `dotnet --list-sdks` to find out.
+* MySQL.
+Version 8 is recommended.

 ## Creating a project

 `socialstack create`